 オトメキュート (Otome Cute)

 Marisa lost a bet...badly.
-I have a
+I have a feeling there's a love-colored master spark to the face in someone's future.

 I'm not really sure how to translate the album title.
 Otome means a young maiden (generally a virgin), and "kyuuto" is gratuitous English for cute, but does that make it Cute Young Maiden, Otome Cute, or Kawaii Young Maiden?
 I kinda want to use gratuitous Japanese to match the gratuitous English and call it Kawaii Young Maiden, but something inside me cringes at that.